im-open/update-pr-comment/README.md

 ## TODOs

-- Readme
-  - [ ] Update the Inputs section with the correct action inputs
-  - [ ] Update the Outputs section with the correct action outputs
-  - [ ] Update the Usage Example section with the correct usage
-- package.json
-  - [ ] Update the `name` with the new action value
-- src/main.js
-  - [ ] Implement your custom javascript action
-- action.yml
-  - [ ] Fill in the correct name, description, inputs and outputs
-- .prettierrc.json
-  - [ ] Update any preferences you might have
-- CODEOWNERS
-  - [ ] Update as appropriate
 - Repository Settings
   - [ ] On the _Options_ tab check the box to _Automatically delete head branches_
   - [ ] On the _Options_ tab update the repository's visibility (must be done by an org owner)